shamazmazum/voxvision/doc/Manual.md

   This will work very fast and will be very efficient in the sense of memory consumption, because of use of so-called "dense nodes" within the library.
   On the other hand, deletion from these dense nodes is very inefficient (about 3 times slower than deletion from ordinary nodes).
+Also please note, that if all you deserve is a tree consisting of just one big box, you can just use `vox_make_dense_leaf()` function instead of inserting voxels one-by-one in a loop.

 * Insertion/deletion of the furthermost random voxels.
 When inserting/deleting
   random voxels, try to do it with furthermost voxles first.
 When inserting it